Robpol86/robpol86.com/docs/my_awesome_server.rst

     Only used by the guest WiFi SSID.
 In case neighbors need to borrow my internet they can use this network, which will be separate from my general network.
 DHCP served by my pfSense box.

-.. describe:: VLAN4: NAS

-    Used for Samba.
-Only NIC2 on my Mac Pro and my server (VLAN tagging/trunking) will be on this VLAN.

 .. describe:: VLAN5: ONT